top of page

 What is Together for Choice?

 Together for Choice is a 501(c)(3) organization whose purpose is to promote the right of all individuals with developmental disabilities and their families to choose where to live and how to spend their days.
+Together for Choice focuses particularly on the needs and preferences of those with significant disabilities.

 How does Together for Choice promote the right of individuals with developmental disabilities to choose where to live and how to spend their days?